devang-chauhan/oldgram/README.md

 ### Oldgram ~ Instagram clone.

-A basic web app interface created with vanilla JS and CSS.
+A clone of instagram post created using vanilla JS and CSS.

 ![App](/images/oldgram.png)